iiasa/GLOBIOM_doc/source/R.rst

 Instead of installing individual packages, we recommend to simply install the `tidyverse <https://www.tidyverse.org/>`_ package collection.

-The one required package that needs special treatment is GDXRRW, a package to read/write GDX files from R. Please see the `GDXRRW installation instructions <https://support.gams.com/gdxrrw:interfacing_gams_and_r>`_ for details.
+The one required package that needs special treatment is **gdxrrw**, a package to read/write GDX files from R. Please see the `**gdxrrw** installation instructions <https://support.gams.com/gdxrrw:interfacing_gams_and_r>`_ for details.

+**Beware:** recent versions of **gdxrrw** only work with recent versions of GAMS.
+If you are not using an old GAMS and the package will install but won't work, try to downgrade to an earlier package version.

-**Beware**, on Windows installing the source package will not work unless you have a compiler installed, install a binary package instead.
+**Beware:** on Windows installing the source package will not work unless you have a compiler installed, install a binary package instead.
 Binary packages are provided for specific operating systems and R versions, carefully select the appropriate package for download.